Rocamadour - Dordogne (Lot) travel guide

 Rocamadour has several highlights well worth exploring, although it is the 'village as a perfect unity' which is really the big attraction.

-The Grand Escalier (216 steps, once climbed by pilgrims on their knees) leads from the village to the sanctuaries above, and L'Hospitalet, with its views of the old town.
 If you can persuade your children to climb all the way up the Grand Escalier without complaining you are doing a fine job!

 It has to be admitted that a million visitors a year to a small village means that Rocamadour is very often over busy, and you should visit early morning or out of season if at all possible.
 But crowds or not, it remains unmissable if you are in this part of the Dordogne / Lot region.